gramineproject/gsc/Documentation/index.rst

    Defines Linux distribution to be used to build Gramine in.
 This distro should match the distro of the supplied Docker image; otherwise the results may be unpredictable.
-Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Ubuntu 23.04, Debian 10, Debian 11, Debian 12, CentOS 8, Red Hat Universal Base Image (UBI) 8 and Red Hat Universal Base Image (UBI) 8 minimal.
+Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Ubuntu 23.04, Debian 10, Debian 11, Debian 12, CentOS 8, CentOS Stream 9, Red Hat Universal Base Image (UBI) 8 and Red Hat Universal Base Image (UBI) 8 minimal.

    Default value is ``auto`` which means GSC automatically detects the distro of the supplied Docker image.
 Users also have the option to provide one of